camillarhodes/CIL_Sleeplearning/README.md

 ## Brief description

 Our inputs are 400 x 400 road images.
 We first train VDSR, a deep learning based super-resolution method, to obtain 800 x 800 inputs from our original inputs (corresponding training masks are resized using the opencv "resize" function).
-We then train four networks: {Unet-SCSE, DeepLabv3+} x {256, 512}, by training both architectures on 256 x 256 crops of 400 x 400 inputs, and on 512 x 512 crops of 800 x 800 inputs.
+We then train four networks: {Unet, DeepLabv3+} x {256, 512}, by training both architectures on 256 x 256 crops of 400 x 400 inputs, and on 512 x 512 crops of 800 x 800 inputs.
 The final prediction mask is obtained by averaging the predictions of the four networks.

 ## Setting up dependencies